The Children of Men: Book One: Omega

 Theo's meeting, which turns out to be with the full Council of England, does not go well.
 Some members resent him because he resigned as Xan's advisor rather than share the responsibility of governing.
 Xan realises that Theo's suggestions came from others and makes clear that he will take action against dissidents if they are not "sensible".

 In March, the Five Fishes distribute a leaflet detailing their demands, and the SSP visit Theo to drop hints.
-Meeting Julian by chance, he warns her that the SSP are getting close and the group needs to stop, and if the others won't, she should get out herself.
+Meeting Julian by chance, he warns her that the SSP are getting close and the group needs to stop, and if the others will not, she should get out herself.
 She says "It’s better that we don’t see each other again"; he replies "If you ever need me send for me."
 That night Theo decides to leave England for the summer and visit the continent before nature overruns it and the society breaks down.